mvmorin/control-web-apps/README.md

 Note, the JS wrapper is set up to cache the Wasm app which cause problem when developing.
 The caching can be bypassed by requesting the `index.html#dev` page.

-## Compialtion - Local
+## Compilation - Local

 The [eframe](https://github.com/emilk/egui/tree/master/crates/eframe) framework also supports being compiled down to an ordinary desktop app.
-This is can be done via normal cargo commands, e.g., `cargo run`, `cargo build --release` etc.
+This can be done via normal cargo commands, e.g., `cargo run`, `cargo build --release` etc.

 However, on Linux you need to first run: